 The Tragedy of King Lear breaks through the beliefs and stories that many of us use as shields and distractions on life’s journey.
 In this work of world literature, written after Hamlet and before Macbeth, Shakespeare confronts his audiences with unadorned truths about human blindness, weakness, and suffering.
 He exposes nature’s indifference and people’s vulnerability to malice and accident.
 King Lear delves with uncompromising realism into the relationship between parents and children.
 As a drama that fearlessly crosses so many boundaries, therefore, Shakespeare’s King Lear is not comfortable to read or watch.
 Yet paradoxically beauty emerges from this wreckage of hope and illusion—beauty of language and also a humane beauty.

-In a letter that he wrote to relatives in 1817, the young John Keats commented on the unexpected gifts that King Lear bestows on its readers:
+In a letter that he wrote to relatives in 1817, the young poet John Keats commented on the unexpected gifts that King Lear bestows on its readers:

 The excellence of every Art is its intensity, capable of making all disagreeables evaporate, from their being in close relationship with Beauty and Truth—examine King Lear—you will find this exemplified throughout.

 So I hope that you will read this play with attention now, and be inspired to immerse yourself again in its Beauty and Truth in the years to come.
-Keats expanded on these qualities in a famous poem, in a way that may also be relevant to King Lear:
+Keats expanded on these two qualities in a famous poem, in a way that may also be relevant to King Lear:

 “Beauty is truth, truth beauty,—that is all